-St. Paul’s United Church in Lake St. Peter has been in existence since 1945.
-It was built as a Congregational Church by the people of Lake St. Peter on land donated by a Lake St. Peter resident, and is still attended by active adherents of other faiths.
+St Paul’s in Lake St Peter has been in existence since 1945.
+It was built as a Congregational Church by the people of Lake St Peter on land donated by a Lake St Peter resident, and is still attended by adherents of other faiths.

 At present, we have 29 members (23 active) and 6 active adherents.
 Our average attendance during the winter is 18-25.
 During the summer, up to 35 people attend our Sunday Services.